django-commons/controls/README.md

 ### Pre Transfer Steps

 - [ ] Check if the repository meets [inbound requirements][3].
+- [ ] Create a pull-request for the release workflow in the repository, example can be found [here][release-gh-workflow].
+Note this should not be merged before transfering the repository.
 - [ ] Confirm who will be the admins and maintainers for the repository
 - [ ] Make sure the there are no teams `{repo-name}`, `{repo-name}-admins` and `{repo-name}-committers` in the Django Commons organization.
 Teams can be viewed [here][teams].
 The teams will be created by the terraform apply process.